emonty/pyos/docs/cloud_files.md

 As an example, start with the simplest scenario: storing some text as an object.
 The example below assumes that the 'example' container we created earlier still exists; if not, make sure you create it before running this code.

 The example creates some simple content: a single text sentence stored in the variable name `content`.
-It then tells `pyrax.cloudfiles` to store that content into the container named `example`, and give that stored object the name `new_object.txt`.
+It then tells `pyos.cloudfiles` to store that content into the container named `example`, and give that stored object the name `new_object.txt`.

     content = "This is the content of the file." obj = cf.store_object("example", "new_object.txt", content)